 In October 2000, the Toyota Motor Corporation completed a buy-out of the facility from Mitsubishi and announced plans to redevelop the circuit to Formula One standards.
 Hermann Tilke was brought in to develop the proposals and in 2003 the circuit was closed down to accommodate a major re-profiling.

 When it reopened in 2005, an ultra-modern facility had sprung up, with a layout which broadly followed the original, save for the seemingly endless final corner, which was now replaced by a low-speed arena section.
 Most of the old banked section of track was demolished save for a small section which was preserved, fenced off and acting as a permanent reminder of a very different era of racing.

-Fuji thus found itself reverting to a largely national schedule of events for the second time in its history.
-In another repetition, its major race today is the visit of the World Endurance Championship (where home fans can again cheer on the Toyota team), though even that has not been without its dramas, 2013's event having to be abandoned due to poor weather after just 16 laps had been completed, all of them under the safety car.
+Fuji thus found itself reverting to a largely national schedule of events for the second time in its history, with sportscars the notable exception.
+In a repetition of past history, following the loss of F1, the circuit's major race today is the annual visit of the World Endurance Championship.
+Even that has not been without its dramas, 2013's event having to be abandoned due to poor weather after just 16 laps had been completed, all of them under the safety car.

 Unlike many other international top-level tracks Fuji has always encouraged the sport of drifting, allowing the D1 series to run one or two rounds there each season.
 Furthermore Fuji Speedway also offers a small separate drift track inside its grounds as well as a smaller "Short track" which is used for track day events and driving courses.